JetBrains-Research/paddle/README.md

   in the industrial software development, and if you are using them, you are in luck.
 With Paddle, it became possible to declare intra-project dependencies between packages and to configure complicated building and publishing pipelines for your Python monorepo.
+- **Paddle uses caching**.
+  Unlike standard Python virtual environment utilities (e.g.,`venv`), Paddle downloads and installs Python packages to the internal cache repository, and then creates symbolic links from these files to your local project environments.
+  This allows Paddle to save a significant amount of hard drive space, especially in the case of a multi-project build with several environments targeting the same Python package with different versions.
 - **Paddle is fully supported in the PyCharm IDE.**
   You can use an old-fashioned command line interface, or choose a preferred brand-new plugin for [PyCharm](https://www.jetbrains.com/pycharm/),